abhay-venkatesh/abhay-venkatesh.github.io/_posts/2020-06-25-systems-thinking.md

 However, my focus in this article is to try to get at the problem of system design from a more big picture perspective.
 While there has been a lot of work with respect to finding lists of general system design principles, such as [Clean Architecture by Bob Martin](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164) or [Documenting Software Architectures: Views and Beyond](https://www.oreilly.com/library/view/documenting-software-architectures/9780132488617/), I wonder if there is something more fundamental that can be said about systems.
 Can one can dramatically improve one’s system design ability through simply a shift in first principles?
 Typically, systems thinking is posed in opposition to pure technicality as a more aesthetic endeavor, but my claim is that it at least as philosophic, in the sense that there is a fundamental truth about systems thinking, and that debates about systems thinking do not have to be conceded on aesthetic grounds.

-> Software engineering is what happens to programming when you add time and other programmers. — Russ Cox (and perhaps its just about time, you are a different person depending on the time)
+> Software engineering is what happens to programming when you add time and other programmers. — Russ Cox

+> ...and perhaps its just about time, you are a different person depending on the time.

 In addition to thinking about systems from a general, first principles and philosophic perspective, it is worthwhile to approach systems thinking as not merely a problem about systems *tout court* but as a problem of people interacting with systems.
 System complexity would be irrelevant if people could instantly understand any arbitrarily complex system.
 The problem is that complex systems without good design are hard to understand, and therefore we need to impose discipline onto systems.
 Therefore, a shift in first principles about people can powerfully inform the way we approach the construction of systems.